Rishi Sunak ‘wants to cut tax by 2p’ before general election

 Another source said: “No one should be in any doubt that we will go into the election having cut taxes and promising to do more.”

 However, No 10 source told The Independent there were no discussions about tax cuts at the moment – saying the focus was on getting inflation down.
-A Treasury spokesman said: “We don’t comment on tax policy outside fiscal events.”
+A Treasury spokesman said: “We don’t comment on speculation about tax changes outside of fiscal events.”

 Mr Sunak and his chancellor Jeremy Hunt have said they would like to cut taxes but have emphasised the immediate priority is meeting on the five pledges – to halve inflation by the end of the year.